-In recognition of these various functions, the NSW Road Planning Framework (Transport for NSW, 2018) provides guidance for street planning.
-It proposes five different road types as shown and described in Figure 5.21 and Table 5.10.
-Ultimately, the classification of a road to one of these types is based on a road's movement need and place function.
+In recognition of these various functions, the Practitioner's Guide to Movement and Place (Transport for NSW, 2020) provides guidance for street planning.
+It proposes four different street environments as shown and described in Figure 5-21 and Table 5-10.
+Ultimately, the classification of a road to one of these environments is based on a road's movement need and place function.

-Places for people perform intense place functions with substantial local pedestrian movements.
-Vibrant streets are important places for street life and transport.
+Civic spaces perform intense place functions with substantial local pedestrian movements.
+Main streets are important places for street life and transport.
 Local streets are important places for people as they provide the principal opportunity for formal and informal connections with neighbours and the local community.
 They must also provide good local access.
-Movement corridors provide safe, reliable and efficient movement between centres, neighbourhoods, and places.
+Main roads provide safe, reliable and efficient movement between centres, neighbourhoods, and places.

-Figure 5.21: Movement and Place road classification matrix (Source: Transport for NSW)
+Figure 5-21: Movement and Place street environment classification matrix (Source: Transport for NSW)

-Table 5.10: Road network functions (Source: Transport for NSW)
+Table 5-10: Road network functions (Source: Transport for NSW)

-Motorways Motorways move people and goods over long distances.
-Movement corridors Movement corridors are main roads providing safe, reliable, and efficient movement between our regional centres and within our urban areas.
-Vibrant streets Vibrant streets combine high demand for movement and high pedestrian activity with often limited road space within our urban areas and regional centres.
-Places for people Places for people combine higher pedestrian activity and lower levels of vehicle movements, creating places of value for local communities and visitors.
+Main Roads Main roads (were "movement corridors", and "motorways") are routes central to the efficient movement of people and freight.
+Main roads provide safe, reliable, and efficient movement between our regional centres and within our urban areas.
+Main Streets Main streets (was "vibrant streets") combine high demand for movement and high pedestrian activity with often limited road space within our urban areas and regional centres.
 Local streets Local streets are part of the fabric of the suburban neighbourhoods where we live our lives and facilitate local community access.
+Civic Spaces Civic spaces (was "places for people") combine higher pedestrian activity and lower levels of vehicle movements, creating places of value for local communities and visitors.